Posted August 16, 2017

 Why?
 Because API’s standards reflect decades of industry’s real-world expertise and best practices, developed via a process that’s accredited through the same American National Standards Institute regime used to accredit similar programs at several national labs.

 ANSI accreditation is a transparent, data-driven and demanding process that brings together subject matter experts from a wide range of relevant disciplines – including academia, government regulators and industry experts – who are focused on improving the safety of development, storage, transportation and use of energy resources.

 For American consumers, it means that even before the energy makes it to the wellhead, industry standards are there to protect workers, the environment and the community.
 These standards range from well construction to post-production storage, including the equipment and components used every step of the way.

 API standards are respected throughout the world of energy development and often are referenced by regulatory bodies.
 Let’s use offshore energy as an example.
-Today there are more than 200 offshore rigs operating in the Gulf of Mexico, with 96 API standards referenced in the regulations of the Bureau of Safety and Environment Enforcement – the lead federal agency in terms of offshore energy oversight.
+Today there are more than 2,000 offshore platforms in the Gulf of Mexico, with 96 API standards referenced in the regulations of the Bureau of Safety and Environment Enforcement – the lead federal agency in terms of offshore energy oversight.
 That’s three times more than all the other organizations listed in the regulation combined.

 Once recovered, much of that energy travels through the United States’ network of more than 190,000 miles of liquid pipelines:

 And more than 300,000 miles of natural gas pipelines:

 Highly-regulated, America’s pipeline network also is the focus of more than 30 safety standards covering subjects from construction to operation.
 This ensures a rigorous and thorough maintenance and inspection system that is focused on pipeline integrity.
 The goal is to spot pipeline issues and resolve them before they may cause an incident – and to focus especially on areas where the public or sensitive environments could be affected.